maarcotulio/AnkiAdd/README.md

     yarn install
 ```

-To run the code do this respectively, client and server both need to be running:
+To run the code use the follow code, **both need to be running　with Anki and Ankiconnect working**:

 ```
-    npm run dev

     yarn run dev
 ```